What Is Damask? A Guide to This Traditional Material

 - The satin construction also creates a saturated color with a 3D effect where the motif is somewhat raised.

-- It's usually made from a single color thread in varying tones and textures , although some modern damask options can comprise multiple thread colors.
+- It's usually made from a single color thread in varying tones and textures, although some modern damask options include multiple thread colors.

 - It was traditionally made from silk, wool, or cotton, but there are many synthetic options available today.

-- The nature-inspired patterns typically focus heavily on symmetry and depict organic shapes such as florals, fruits, and scrolled leaves.
+- The nature-inspired patterns typically focus on symmetry and depict organic shapes like florals, fruits, and scrolled leaves.

-Read Guide to the Types of Fabric Patterns for a more in-depth look at the different types of fabric.
+Read our Guide to the Types of Fabric Patterns for a more in-depth look at every option.

 History of Damask